alauzon13/alauzon13.github.io/fake-detection/results.md

   </div>
 </div>

-A model trained on a small dataset like this one is prone to overfitting, which is when a model simply memorizes patterns in the training set instead of learning population-level characteristics.
-To boost the amount of data available, for each image, several augmentations were created.
-Augemented images have some random combination of stretching, flipping, rotating, and shifting applied, boosting the amount of data available for training.
+A model trained on a small dataset like this one is prone to overfitting, which is patterns in the training set are memorized rather than population-level characteristics.
+To boost the amount of data available and prevent overfitting, for each image, several augmentations were created.
+Augemented images have some random combination of stretching, flipping, rotating, and shifting applied, increasing the amount of data to train the model.

 ![aug](assets/augmentation-diag.png)

-### The Model
+## The Model

+### CNN Overview

-The bread-and-butter for image classifications is the convolutional neural network.
+The bread-and-butter for image classification models is the **convolutional neural network** (CNN).
+Inspired by the human visual cortex, CNNs are designed to mimic how our brains recognize patterns and features in images.

-What is a CNN
-Why transfer learning
-Model setup (epochs etc)
+At a high level, a CNN applies a series of convolutions to an image.
+In each convlutional layer, a small grid called a filters slides across a matrix of pixels representing the input image.
+You can think of each filter as a magnifying glass scanning for specific patterns -- curves, edges, textures, shapes, etc.

+Other elements in the CNN look for relationships between these patterns (activation functions) and select the most significant patterns (pooling layers).
+Finally, the model calculates the probability that the image belongs to each of the possible output labels, and chooses the label with the highest probablity as the final class prediction.

+### Transfer Learning + Chosen Model

+Training a CNN from scratch requires huge amounts of data, time, and computational power -- all of which were limited in this experiment.
+Luckily, many visual features are common across datasets, and pretrained models can be repurposed for new tasks using **transfer learning**.

+For this project, I used EfficientNet, a family of CNNs pre-trained on the 14-million image ImageNet dataset.
+EfficientNet models are designed to be small and fast, making them a popular choice when data is limited.

-### The results
+## The results